 - If you just like the feeling of being covered and knowing that Vitamix will take care of anything that happens for an extra three years.

-- Finally, note that the extended warranty price is the same regardless of model, so the extension is a better deal on the more expensive machines like the 780 and Pro 750.
+- Finally, note that the extended warranty price is the same regardless of model, so the extension is a better deal on the more expensive machines.

 If you get a container with your machine, it will be covered for the length of your machine warranty.
 Containers purchased separately come with a 3-year warranty.